isshoni-soft/mishima/README.md

     - [x] POST
     - [x] PUT
     - [ ] CONNECT
+      - Will not implement for now, doesn't seem "related"
     - [x] DELETE
     - [x] HEAD
     - [x] OPTIONS
       - Automated for CORS, but can also be manually done.
     - [ ] TRACE
+      - Will not implement for now, doesn't seem "related"
   - [x] CORS
     - [ ] Verify that more is not required for proper CORS integration.
   - [ ] Serialization